 Whether a US veteran, active military, a cop or a civilian, we are all citizens and enjoy private gun ownership.
 Recreating like a warrior is an exercise in American freedom, and it is how we as individuals "maintain a well-regulated militia".

 The citizen gun culture and the importance of preparedness can be traced back to Francis Marion (aka the "Swamp Fox").
 Prior the revolutionary war, he was a modest commercial farmer, but he also served an 8-year stint with the British military in the French and Indian War.
 It was during this time he learned three key things from the Cherokee Indians: the value of the long gun against short-range muskets; use of the environment for cover and concealment; and the art of the ambush when faced with a larger, better provisioned enemy.

 The story of Francis Marion shows us the value in recreating like warriors.

-In the war for American independence, Francis Marion (the “Swamp Fox”) led his militia force in lightening raids against the redcoats and their supply lines, disrupting the British “Southern Strategy” designed to finish off the pesky American Colonists.
+In the war for American independence, Francis Marion (the “Swamp Fox”) led his militia force in lightning raids against the redcoats and their supply lines, disrupting the British “Southern Strategy” designed to finish off the pesky American Colonists.
 By thwarting the ability of northern advancement, Francis Marion’s actions arguably prevented the British from crushing the rebellion and ending the war.

 Shut off from the Continental Army’s command structure and support, Marion’s success in pinning down the Brits relied on his own tactical ingenuity as well as sheer grit and determination in providing food, horses, ammunition and motivation for his rag tag group of civilian soldiers.